mofosyne/Holo-InternetofEnergy-MDBook/src/whatisioe.md

 ## How exactly can I use it?
 The IoE protocol is a set of software modules that can be embedded into any 'Energy Device'.
 That device may be a solar panel, a battery, an air-conditioner, a building-management-system, fridge, fan, smart plug, smart meter, substation infrastructure, wind farm or more.
-It is relevant for anything in the energy system that is consumes, produces, stores, or monitors power.
+It is relevant for anything in the energy system that consumes, produces, stores, or monitors power.

 When embedded to your device it is given a secure, and private global identity for communications.
 It is also given a common language and currency that it can use to; discover, communicate and form relationships and/or trade value with others in the system (regardless of their brand, type, and even location).